KenspireTech/HiDa-Pro/.github/CONTRIBUTING.md

 # How to contribute

-First off, thanks that you help us to make Quickblox better.
+First off, thanks that you help us to make HiDa! better.
 Feedback and suggestions for improvement always welcome :)

 ## Coding conventions
-Please follow all rules from our [code style guidelines](https://github.com/QuickBlox/CodeStyle-Guidelines-for-Developers/tree/master/web).
+Please follow all guidelines for open-source.

 ## Modify and build the library